Audio Effects for Video Editing: The Basics

 Audio effects can make or break your video content.
-Let’s dive into some of the essentials, including distortion, reverb, and more.
+Check out five top tips from our Epidemic Sound ambassador in the video below, Zdenka Darula, and keep reading for some of the essentials, including distortion, reverb, and more.

 How do you add audio effects to videos?